Kazakhstan leader orders security forces to 'kill without warning' to quell violent protests - KTVZ

 The Kazakh leader also thanked Chinese President Xi Jinping, the presidents of the other CSTO member countries, the presidents of Uzbekistan, Turkey and “the leaders of the UN and other international organizations for their words of support.”

-Kazakhstan, the world’s ninth-largest nation by landmass and Central Asia’s the largest economy in Central Asia, has often boasted of its stability in a region that has seen its share of conflict.
+Kazakhstan, the world’s ninth-largest nation by landmass and Central Asia’s the largest economy, has often boasted of its stability in a region that has seen its share of conflict.

 Even before its independence in 1991, the country’s political scene was dominated by one man — Nursultan Nazarbayev.
 The longtime president and former Communist Party official ruled for almost three decades before stepping down in 2019.
 His autocratic method of governance sparked international concern and saw authorities harshly crack down on protests, jail critics and stifle press freedoms, according to global rights groups.
 Critics accused Nazarbayev of appointing family members and allies to key jobs in government and his family is believed to control much of the Kazakh economy, Reuters reported.